We Analyzed the Future Direction of Ontrak Inc. (OTRK), Here is What We Found

 B. Riley Securities, on the other hand, stated in their research note that they expect to see OTRK reach a price target of $15.
 The rating they have provided for OTRK stocks is “Neutral” according to the report published on August 20th, 2021.

-During the last 5 trading sessions, OTRK fell by -17.40%, which changed the moving average for the period of 200-days by -47.39% in comparison to the 20-day moving average, which settled at $0.6449.
-In addition, Ontrak Inc. saw 171.90% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, OTRK rose by +37.72%, which changed the moving average for the period of 200-days by -33.53% in comparison to the 20-day moving average, which settled at $0.7167.
+In addition, Ontrak Inc. saw 212.84% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading